-PWC wins appeal for €30m security in Quinn Insurance court case
+PwC wins appeal for €30m security in Quinn Insurance court case

 It also claims any losses incurred by Quinn due to its continued trading were due to decisions taken by Quinn itself and/or the actions of the administrators.

-PwC appealed claiming the High Court erred in finding Quinn had made out a prima facie case that its inability to pay costs was the result of the alleged wrongdoing of PwC.
+PwC appealed, claiming the High Court had erred in finding Quinn had made out a prima facie case that its inability to pay costs was the result of the alleged wrongdoing of PwC.

 Quinn opposed the appeal.